 The weather had changed quite dramatically over the past week, and after a warm and even rainy time, it started to cool down again.
 Temperatures dropped well below -20°C in the morning, which was quite a change from the temperatures I experienced the week before in Portugal.
 The cold changed the behaviour of the owls, so we had to find out where and how they were hunting now.
 But our Finnature guide was of great help.
 So wonderful to have motivated people like Antti around to keep up the spirit.
 Especially when it’s -20°C and the snow is more than one meter deep.
 We even learned to pronounce Lapinpöllö correctly, the Finnish word for great grey owl.
 What a language!

-Although I had my new Nikon D4 with me in Portugal to photograph the Great bustards, I knew this was the time to test it on the AF-speed and resolution.
-Also Ben had his just out of the box D4 with him, and combined with our D3s, D3x and D300s we could see the benefits of our new camera after several thousands of shots of the owls, posing and flying in all sorts of conditions.
-Coming home and editing pictures had never been this fun, with such a high ‘keepers’ rate, making it actually more difficult to select…If you can get your hands on one, go for it!
-If you can at least, because we seemed to be one of the first ones to get a camera (thanks NPS Belgium ;-), and there is a big demand for this new camera…
+This was a good time to test my Nikon D4 on the AF-speed and resolution.
+Ben was carrying his just new D4 with him.
+Combined with our D3s, D3x and D300s we discovered the benefits of our new camera after several thousands of shots of the owls.
+Coming home and editing pictures was never more fun with such a high ‘keepers’ rate.
+But does make it more difficult to select.
+If you can get your hands on one, go for it!